Looking back at the Seahawks’ 2013 Super Bowl season: Week 6 vs. Titans

 Star of the game

-On a day when Seahawks quarterback Russell Wilson had some early struggles it was running back Marshawn Lynch to the rescue.
+On a day when Seahawks quarterback Russell Wilson had some early struggles, it was running back Marshawn Lynch to the rescue.

 Lynch had 155 total yards including 78 receiving on four receptions.

-Recall that this was the game Lynch referenced in a recent interview with Shannon Sharpe in which he told a story of trying to reach out to Wilson afterward but didn’t have his fun number.
+Recall that this was the game Lynch referenced in a recent interview with Shannon Sharpe in which he told a story of trying to reach out to Wilson afterward, but didn’t have his phone number.

 Play of the game